BlueWinds/EnvironmentalDesignMasks/README.md

 We'll select a Mood for a contract with the `highlandsFall` biome.
 1. We start with a list with three items: `[VerdantAfternoonFoggy, BoulderFieldMood, BoulderFieldMood]`.
 2. If the player is currently at a star system with the `planet_other_taintedair` tag, then we'll add three more items: `[RedFog, RedFog, RedFog]`
-3. From our list of 6 items (one foggy afternoon, two boulder fields, three red fogs), one is now selected at random.
+3. From our list of 6 items (one FoggyAfternoon, two BoulderFields, three RedFogs), one is now selected at random.

 ### Skirmish
 For skirmish battles, the player selects a mood from the dropdown.
 This dropdown is populated with the appropriate basegame Moods, and then also any Custom Moods (see below) whose `moodTags` contain the appropriate biome.